 When not in her office, Varga enjoys creating jewelry, quilting and the outdoors.
 When asked what someone would be surprised to know, she said, "I used to work on a goat farm; I miss the snow; and I am a reality television show junkie."

 Natalia De Maio was born and raised in Bogotá, Colombia.
-She transferred to Coastal Carolina University in 2007 and earned her Bachelor's Degree in Psychology.
-On her senior year, Natalia’s research project “Procrastination and Self-Efficacy in Athletes and Non-Athletes” was selected and presented in the 2010 Celebration of Inquiry.
+She transferred to Coastal Carolina University in 2007 and earned her bachelor's degree in psychology.
+During her senior year, De Maio’s research project “Procrastination and Self-Efficacy in Athletes and Non-Athletes” was selected and presented in the 2010 Celebration of Inquiry.
 As a result, she was recognized as "Student excellence in Research, Performance and Exhibition," at the 2010 University Honors Convocation ceremony.

-Prior to joining Coastal Carolina University as a professional, Natalia also earned a Master of Science in Psychology with a concentration in Industrial/Organizational Psychology.
+Prior to joining Coastal Carolina University as a professional, she also earned a Master of Science in psychology with a concentration in industrial/organizational psychology.
 Her first job was as a bilingual forensic interviewer at the local children's advocacy center, where she also dedicated years to educating the community about the maltreatment of children, focusing on prevention and reporting.
 She later worked for a private boarding school and golf training facility in North Myrtle Beach where she continued to follow her passion to make an impact in youth’s lives.
 She joined CCU in July 2016 as a first year academic advisor in University College.
-Natalia believes academic advisers are a great resource to support student development, academic progress, and the overall college experience.
+She believes academic advisers are a great resource to support student development, academic progress, and the overall college experience.

-When asked about a favorite quote and what she does in her free time, she said, “My favorite quote is by Nelson Mandela “May your choices reflect your hope, not your fears”.
-Natalia also stated “during my free time I like playing golf with my husband, spending time with my dog, Stella, and doing Pilates.
-I also love reading and travelling the world.
-I have been to Brazil, Peru, Venezuela, Dominican Republic, Mexico, Canada, Spain, Germany, and 14 states (SC, California, NC, Nevada, Arizona, New Mexico, Illinois, Minnesota, NY, VA, FL, Georgia, PA, and Massachusetts).
+When asked about a favorite quote and what she does in her free time, she said, “My favorite quote is by Nelson Mandela 'May your choices reflect your hope, not your fears'”.
+She also stated “during my free time I like playing golf with my husband, spending time with my dog, Stella, and doing pilates.
+I also love reading and traveling the world.
+I have been to Brazil, Peru, Venezuela, Dominican Republic, Mexico, Canada, Spain and Germany, and 14 states (South Carolina, California, North Carolina, Nevada, Arizona, New Mexico, Illinois, Minnesota, New York, Viirginia, Florida, Georgia, Pennsylvania and Massachusetts).
 I enjoy learning from different cultures and trying different ethnic foods.”